microsoft/FluidExamples/cra-demo/README.md

 ## Demo introduction

-In this demo we will be doing the following:
+In this demo you will be doing the following:

 1. [Install Create-React-App](#cra)
 2. [Install Fluid package dependencies](#install)